The nation's big supermarkets are trialling new services which mean you can get your groceries delivered to your home in under 60 minutes.

 Superfast supermarket home deliveries

-Here’s how the big names and their rapid delivery deals shape up.
-Note that most supermarkets are still in the process of getting their service fully up-and-running: if you're happy to do your grocery shop on a phone or tablet, you should take a look at these superfast grocery delivery apps.
+Also, note that some supermarkets are still in the process of getting their services up and running: if you're happy to do your grocery shop on a phone or tablet, you should take a look at these superfast grocery delivery apps that are available today.

 Asda Express Delivery: one-hour services